Enjoy a Fun North Texas Lifestyle

 Although Fort Worth is often referred to as "Cow Town," because of its historic stock yards and old west history, today it is certainly a modern, urban city, from the elegant Bass Performance Hall to its upscale restaurants, bars and shops.
 The city has a decidedly small town feel, yet it is near enough to Dallas that there is plenty of access to that city's shopping and cultural events, including the Meyerson Symphony Hall, the old Majestic Theater, and a seemingly endless selection of restaurants and places to shop.
 However, don't feel that Fort Worth is too small to stand on its own.
 It is the nation's 17th largest city.

 If you are interested in getting more in-depth information about the amenities in the area, you may want to use this direct link to books about Fort Worth and Texas.
+There are a number of interesting books on the site.

 Despite their proximity, Fort Worth is much more affordable than Dallas.
 In fact, the average home price is well below the national average.
 Fort Worth home prices ranged from about $92,000 to $250,000 in 2013, depending on the neighborhood.
 The overall cost of living is approximately 14 percent cheaper than the national average, as well.
 Part of this may be because Texas does not have a state income tax.
 In general, though, Fort Worth is just a reasonable place to call home.
 In fact, Hotwire.com ranked Fort Worth number 4 as a value friendly destination for tourists.